privateprep/coding-space-website/src/pages/programs/camps-at-the-coding-space.md

 templateKey: programs
 title: Camps at The Coding Space
 titleColor: "#ffffff"
-description: "Our wildly popular camps combine project-based coding, STEM elective exploration, hands-on activities, epic team challenges, theme days, and more.
+description: "Our fun and educational camps combine project-based coding, STEM exploration, hands-on activities, epic team challenges, and more.
 Whether your child is joining us virtually or at one of our coding centers, they’re sure to have an unforgettable experience. "
 heroImage:
   image: /img/tcs-header.png
   alt: Light blue hero image with animated computer and code